Anacridium aegyptium: Biology

 This species is a folivore, essentially feeding on leaves of various plants.
-It is a solitary species, not harmful to crops.
-Adults can mainly be encountered in August and September, but they are active throughout the year.
+It is a solitary species, harmless to crops.
+Adults are mainly seen in August and September, but they are active throughout the year.
 After mating, these grasshoppers overwinter as adults.
 Spawning occurs in spring just under the soil surface and the nymphs appear in April.
 These grasshoppers undergo several molts.
-The nymphs have the appearance of the adults, their color varies from yellow to bright green and ocher and the wings are absent or small, as they are gradually developed after each molting.
+Nymphs differ from adults in appearance; their color varies from yellow to bright green and ocher and the wings are absent or small, as they are gradually developed after each molt.